jpbaudoin/tenacity-examples/tenacity.md

-# Handling transient errors for web APIs and AWS calls in python
+# Handling transient errors for web APIs in python

 Nowadays, consuming external services via APIs or by using wapper libraries is pretty common.
 In this context distinguish between temporal issues(throttling, service unavailable) and non-recoverable ones is important as we can establish a retry policy for the former and handle the latter.

-We will explore how to handle these errors for two scenarios:
-- HTTP request to an API using slack webhooks as an example.
+We will explore how to handle these errors for HTTP request to slack webhooks API as an example.
-- Use an external service library using boto3.

 To implement the retries we will use the python library [*tenacity*](https://github.com/jd/tenacity).